The-Estonian/SchoolBot/README.md

 User needs proper discord server role to use the bot.

-Unauthorize access will be logged in a separate channel.
+Unauthorize access will be logged in a separate channel and AWS S3 bucket.

+User server join/leave will be logged to bot channel and also saved to AWS S3 bucket.

 Commands below will fetch the user/project data via GraphQL or school API via json and present it via reply to the command.